Damiennsoh/alx-system_engineering-devops/0x02-shell_redirections/README.md

-display lines containing pattern root
+Display lines in the file